Aaron-Bopp/TIM/00_Meta/Personal/Journal.md

 ### 2021-12-21 12:17 pm

 I am feeling really anxious.
 I am not quite sure why.
-It came as I was thinking about n[[note writing]], specifically differences between my system and the existing systems that it is based off of.
+It came as I was thinking about [[note writing]], specifically differences between my system and the existing systems that it is based off of.
 I am going to see someone later, so it may just be [[social anxiety]], but it feels like something deeper.
 Like that I feel that I should be worried about something.

 ### 2021-12-12 12:39 am